The FarrPoint website uses cookies to improve your on-site experience. Find out more about cookies.

 TELECOMS

-Telecom providers will be permanently switching off support for analogue communications networks by 2025.
-And there are many other connectivity changes in progress, like the copper, 2G and 3G sunsets.
+Telecom providers such as BT and Virgin are in progress of switching off analogue communications networks as we speak, and this is planned to be completed by 2025.
+Plus, there are many other connectivity changes in progress, like the copper, 2G and 3G sunsets.
 So what should you do to prepare?

 Telephony is changing

 Telephony as we know it is changing, and it’s happening faster than you think.
-These technologies have provided the backbone of organisations’ communications for decades and now the Big Analogue Switch Off is just around the corner, all these analogue services must be gone by 2025.
+These technologies have provided the backbone of communications for decades and now the Analogue Switch to Digital is in progress throughout the UK.
+All these analogue services must be gone by 2025.

 The trio of telecoms and telephony switch-offs